SWJTUjch/obsidian/Bluetooth/LE Audio/ASCS.md

 ## Receiver Stop Ready operation
 - client(Sink), inform a server acting as Audio Source that the client is ready to stop consuming audio data transmitted by the server.

+## Released operation
+- The Released operation shall be initiated autonomously by the server if:
+	- The server has detected the loss of the LE-ACL for an ASE in any state, or
+	 - The Release operation for an ASE has been completed and the server controller has indicated that the underlying CIS for the ASE has been torn down.

+- When initiating the Released operation, the server shall follow the steps in one of the following lists.
+	- If the server wants to cache a codec configuration:
+		- Transition the ASE to the Codec Configured state and write a value of 0x01 (Codec Configured) to the ASE_State field.
+		• Write to Additional_ASE_Parameters.
+	- If the server does not want to cache a codec configuration:
+		• Transition the ASE to the Idle state and write a value of 0x00 (Idle) to the ASE_State field.
+		• Delete any Additional_ASE_Parameters fields present.